avian2/webrtc-audio-processing/UPDATING.md

      this is possible.

 5. ```webrtc/modules/audio_processing/include/audio_processing.h``` is the main
-   include file, so look for API changes here.
+   include file, so look for API changes here. `media/engine/webrtcvoiceengine.cc` contains a useful example usage of the API.

    * The current policy is that we mirror upstream API as-is.